History of the Whelden Memorial Library

 Our History

-There have been 11 library directors since the 1890s: Mrs. George Fish, Miss Carrie Bursley, Mrs. Harold (Gladys) Weekes (who served for 33 years), Mrs. Norman (Helen) Cahoon, Natalie Lowell, Jane Merritt, Lexa Crane, Kathleen Swetish, Victoria Allard, Kelly Depin, and currently Andrea Figaratto.
+Since the 1890s, the library has been led by a dedicated group of directors: Mrs. George Fish, Miss Carrie Bursley, Mrs. Harold (Gladys) Weekes—who served for 33 years—Mrs. Norman (Helen) Cahoon, Natalie Lowell, Jane Merritt, Lexa Crane, Kathleen Swetish, Victoria Allard, Kelly Depin, and current director Andrea Figaratto.
+Their leadership has shaped the library across generations of change and growth.